-- (1) The Municipality may, on its own initiative or on application, permanently close a public place or any part thereof in accordance with Chapter IV. - (2) An applicant who requires the closure of a public place, whether permanently or temporarily, must apply in terms of section 15(2) to the Municipality. - (3) If any person lodges a claim against the Municipality for loss or damage that he or she has allegedly suffered due to wrongdoing on the part of the Municipality when it permanently closed a public place, the authorised employee must- - (a) require proof of negligence or any other wrongdoing on the part of the Municipality which resulted in the loss or damage; and - (b) before any claim is paid or settled, obtain a full technical investigation report in respect of the circumstances that led to the closure of the public place to determine whether or not there has been negligence on the part of the Municipality. - (4) The Municipality may pay a claim if- - (a) the circumstances of the loss or damage reveal that the Municipality acted wrongfully; - (b) in the case of loss of or damage to property, the claimant has proved his or her loss or damage; - (c) in the case of personal injury, the claimant has provided proof of a fair and reasonable quantum; - (d) no claim has been paid by personal insurance covering the same loss; and - (e) any relevant information as requested by the authorised employee has been received. - (5) The ownership of the land comprising any public place, or a part thereof, that is permanently closed in terms of this section continues to vest in the Municipality unless the Municipality determines otherwise. - (6) The Municipal Manager may, without complying with Chapter IV, temporarily close a public place- - (a) for the purpose of, or pending, the construction, reconstruction or maintenance of the public place;
+- (1) The municipality may, on its own initiative, apply to permanently close a public place or any part thereof in accordance with Chapter IV. - (2) An applicant who requires the closure of a public place, whether permanently or temporarily, must apply in terms of section 15(2) to the municipality. - (3) The ownership of the land comprising any public place, or a part thereof, that is permanently closed in terms of this section continues to vest in the municipality unless the municipality determines otherwise. - (4) The Municipal Manager may, without complying with Chapter IV, temporarily close a public place: - (a) for the purpose of, or pending, the construction, reconstruction or maintenance of the public place;

-- (b) for the purpose of, or pending, the construction, extension, maintenance or demolition of any building, structure, works or service alongside, on, across, through, over or under the public place; - (c) if the public place is in a state that is dangerous to the public; - (d) by reason of an emergency or public event that requires special measures for the control of traffic or crowds; or - (e) for any other reason that renders the temporary closing of the public place necessary or desirable. - (7) The Municipality must notify the Surveyor-General of an approval in terms of subsection (1) and the Surveyor-General must endorse the records of the Surveyor-General's office to reflect the closure of the public place.
+- (b) for the purpose of, or pending, the construction, extension, maintenance or demolition of any building, structure, works or service alongside, on, across, through, over or under the public place; - (c) if the public place is in a state that is dangerous to the public; - (d) by reason of an emergency or public event that requires special measures for the control of traffic or crowds; or - (e) for any other reason that renders the temporary closing of the public place necessary or desirable. - (5) The municipality must notify the Surveyor-General of an approval in terms of sub-section (1) and the Surveyor-General must endorse the records of the Surveyor-General's office to reflect the closure of the public place.